Pair Wahoo ELEMNT / Bolt / Roam and your Di2 bike

 Eventually, the bike should appear under ‘unsaved sensors’.
 Note that it’ll always be called "Shimano Di2" by default, but you can change that if you want.

-With the Shimano Di2 sensor connected, let’s set it up.
-Tap the Di2 sensor to have the available settings appear at the bottom of the screen.
-Note that you can tap the entire row, not just the greater than (>) symbol.
+Tap the Di2 sensor to have the available options appear at the bottom of the screen.

 Here you can rename the sensor, set up the gear ratio, and forget the sensor.